Life Alert Medical Alert System Review, Cost and Pricing in 2026

 For most people, there are better alternatives than Life Alert.
 Sure, they have great name recognition, but their systems don’t live up to their reputation.
 They feel dated compared to modern medical alert systems like Bay Alarm Medical and Medical Guardian.

 Unless you really value Life Alert’s name recognition, you can get a better system for a lower price from their competitors.
-It’s not that they’re bad, either, we actually liked the reliability of their monitoring, but they’re still overpriced.
+It’s not that they’re bad — we actually liked the reliability of their monitoring.
+They’re just overpriced when stacked up against modern competition.

 >> Comparison Shopping: Bay Alarm Medical vs. Medical Guardian 2026